jonghyeonk/KB-Contextualization/README.md

 The used event logs and BPMN models are in the folder '~\data\input'.

-Output files of trained model and prediction are saved in the folder '~\data\output'.
+After running the script, trained models and results of predictive process monitoring are saved in the folder '~\data\output'.